xwang112358/WelQrate/README.md

 Please check out `example.py` for more details.

 ## Citation
-If you find our work useful, please cite our paper:
+If you find our work helpful, please cite our paper:

 ```